-Insulin is a hormone your cells need to store and use energy from food.
-Insulin is responsible for getting glucose into your cells.
-If you have diabetes, insulin is not able to do its job, meaning glucose is unable to get into your cells, which causes it to build up in your blood.
+Insulin is a hormone your cells need to store and use energy from food, and it is responsible for getting glucose into your cells.
+If you have diabetes, insulin is not able to do its job.
+Meaning, glucose is unable to get into your cells, which causes it to build up in your blood.
 High levels of glucose then circulate through your body, damaging cells along the way.

 Types of Diabetes

-- Type 1 Diabetes (also referred to as Juvenile or Insulin-dependent Diabetes): The pancreas cannot make insulin or makes very little.
-Type 1 diabetes often begins in childhood; the onset is sudden.
-People with type 1 diabetes need daily insulin injections or an insulin pump.
+- Type 1 Diabetes (Juvenile Diabetes): The pancreas cannot make insulin or makes very little.
+Type 1 diabetes often begins in childhood, and the onset is sudden.
+People with Type 1 diabetes need daily insulin injections or an insulin pump.

-- Type 2 Diabetes (also called Adult-onset Diabetes): The pancreas makes insulin, but it does not make enough or your body doesn't use the insulin it makes.
-Type 2 develops slowly; diagnosis usually happens after age 40.
+- Type 2 Diabetes: The pancreas makes insulin, but it does not make enough or your body doesn't use the insulin it makes and usually develops slowly.
 Eight in 10 people with this type of diabetes are overweight.
-In fact, type 2 diabetes is becoming more common in children and teenagers because of the increase in obesity in these age groups.
+In fact, Type 2 diabetes is becoming more common in children and teenagers because of the increase in obesity within these age groups.
 Blood sugar levels are controlled through diet and physical activity.
 Oral medicines may be used to help your body respond to the insulin you make.
 Insulin injections or a pump may be needed.

 Signs and Symptoms of Diabetes